-We comply with the Waste Packaging Regulations (Produce Responsibility) and have done since its inception.
+We comply with the Waste Packaging Regulations (Produce Responsibility) and have done since their inception.
 Our Registration Number is 1091904.

-- Sita Waste – remove all waste output from our distribution centre, but carry out a sortation of this waste and a percentage is subsequently converted back into raw materials.
+- Sita Waste – remove all other waste output from our distribution centre, but carry out a sortation of this waste and a percentage is subsequently converted back into raw materials;

-We have verified that both organisations hold the necessary certificates to do so such as Waste Management Licences, and they are registered with the EA for the activities they conduct.
+We have verified that these organisations hold the necessary certificates to do so such as Waste Management Licences, and they are registered with the EA for the activities they conduct.

 Our people are key to our success and ongoing growth, so it should be no surprise that we make a special effort to look after them.

 By offering support both socially and physically through our Health & Wellbeing Advisory Service we aim to provide out staff with a work environment where they feel they always have someone to turn to.